 • Setting: Administration > Settings > AI Data Management > Data logging settings must be enabled.
 The Automation Admin can enable this setting for the Pro Developer

-See Roles and permissions for AI Tools
+See Roles and permissions

 Other requirements:

-Besides the roles and permissions the Pro Developer must be connected to a Bot Agent 22.60.10 and later.
 As part of testing the Model connection, you would have to run the bot on your desktop.
 Hence ensure the Bot Agent is configured to your user.
 If you have to switch connection to a different Control Room, see: Switch device registration between Control Room instances.

 Procedure